Pussy Riot not a big hit with Russian pop stars

 "Musicians have a huge influence, but everyone's opinion is very personal," said Bilan.
 "This is the same as asking someone 'Who did you vote for?'"

-(Additional reporting by Denis Pinchuk; Editing by Timothy Heritage and Andrew Heavens)
+(Additional repoting by Denis Pinchuk; Editing by Timothy Heritage and Andrew Heavens)